Table of Hope

 This is why we continue to gather around the table.
 What may appear simple is, in practice, deeply transformative.
 Again and again, we see caregivers exhale, connect, and rediscover hope.
 Better still, it opens the door to deeper conversations that deserve time, trust, and thoughtful follow-up.

-An evening at a
+An evening at a Table of Hope

-A gathering of 8–16 caregivers for an evening meal hosted in a home, church, or community space that feels warm and non-institutional.
+A gathering of 8–12 caregivers for an evening meal hosted in a home, church, or community space that feels warm and non-institutional.

 Each gathering includes a home-cooked dinner, fully provided by Mending Together, skilled facilitation that prioritizes safety, dignity, and choice, and trauma-informed psycho-education woven organically into conversation.